jpichat/count_paths/README.md

   <tr> <td bgcolor=#ff9999>0</td> <td bgcolor=#ff9999>0</td> <td bgcolor=#ff9999>0</td> <td bgcolor=#b3ffb3>1</td> <td bgcolor=#b3ffb3>1</td> <td bgcolor=#ff9999>0</td> </tr>
 </table>

-The number of diagonals of ones above the main diagonal is &epsilon;.
+The number of diagonals of ones above (resp. below) the main diagonal is &epsilon; (and it is bounded by n-1).

 __Question:__ What are all the (3,2)-paths in G? (the case &epsilon;=1 is trivial and gives only `[3, 2]`)